hmrc/accessibility/docs/common-issues/error-summary.md

 ### Impact

-Low colour contrast can affect users
+Low colour contrast can affect users with various vision related conditions and can cause unnessessry eye strain when using a service.

 ### Solution

+Always use the latest compatible version of the library your service is built on and for existing services update it to use [govuk-frontend](https://github.com/alphagov/govuk-frontend/) if you haven't already.

 ### How to test

+1. Submit the page with 1 or more invalid entries.
+2. Visually check the service matches the [GOV.UK colour pallette](https://design-system.service.gov.uk/styles/colour/)
+3. Use a tool like [WAVE for Chrome](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) to test the contast of items on a page.

 ## 5. Message text

 ### Cause

-A validation error occurs and the page is displayed again but the error summary is not present
+A validation error occurs, the Error Summary is displayed but the message text is ambigous or convaluted.

 ### Impact